 Table of Contents [+/-]

-The MySQL Query Analyzer lets you monitor SQL statements executed on a MySQL server and see details about each query, as well as number of executions and execution times.
+The MySQL Query Analyzer enables you to monitor SQL statements executed on a MySQL server and see details about each query, number of executions and execution times.
 Similar queries with different literal values are combined (normalized) for reporting purposes.

 Query Analyzer collects information about SQL statements that a MySQL client application sends to the MySQL server.
 There are different methods that the Query Analyzer can receive this information, which are:

-Using the Performance Schema statement digests with MySQL Server 5.6.14 and above, data can be gathered directly from MySQL Server without requiring additional configuring.
-Simply point a MySQL Enterprise Agent at the MySQL Server, and Query Analyzer information will be available to MySQL Enterprise Service Manager.
+Using the Performance Schema statement digests with MySQL Server 5.6.14 and above, data can be gathered directly from MySQL Server without additional configuration, using a MySQL Enterprise Monitor Agent.

-Once your MySQL client application is configured to communicate via the MySQL Enterprise Agent, queries are monitored and the normalized queries are sent to the MySQL Enterprise Agent.
+Once your MySQL client application is configured to communicate via the MySQL Enterprise Monitor Agent, queries are monitored and the normalized queries are sent to the MySQL Enterprise Monitor Agent.

 When MySQL Enterprise Monitor is not accessible from a

-query analyzer plugin, then the application performance will not
+query analyzer plugin, the application performance is not

-be impacted.
-Over time, the plugin will determine that a backlog
+impacted.
+Over time, the plugin determines that a backlog of

 longer ranges of time.
 But if more than 1,000 canonical queries

-are being used by the application (an unlikely scenario), then
+are being used by the application (an unlikely scenario), data is